rhallk01/IMG_420_Assignment_3/README.md

 The bee boids are integrated into the game from assignment 1 as an obstacle to the player jumping.
 The bees do this by flying back and forth across the top of the screen in the middle portion of the level as collision shapes.

 ## 3. Use of flocking to improve design, feel, and experience:
-Flocking is used in the game to act as an additional obstacle to jumping across chasms and over enemies in the platformer.
+Flocking is used in the platformer in the form of a swarm of bees to act as an additional obstacle to jumping across chasms and over enemies.
 I had initially made touching them kill the player, but this ended up making the game too difficult.
-Instead, they are just an extra layer of challenge to the current mechanics of the platformer.
-They are made to look like bees, which also adds to the overall woodsy feel of the game.
-All in all, the bee boids are a good way to add an extra, dynamic obstacle layer without making the game too difficult, and adding another creature to the woods scene.
+Instead, they are just an extra layer of challenge to the current mechanics of the platformer as a moving obstacle that the player can collide with.
+The boids are made to look like bees, which also adds to the overall woodsy feel of the game.
+Overall, the bee boids are a good way to add an extra, dynamic obstacle layer without making the game too difficult, as well as adding another creature to the woods scene to flesh out the world.